Zero paid placements. No brand can pay to rank higher on Simscanner.

 What is FUP on a Nigeria eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 On a Nigeria eSIM it matters because the host carrier and the brand both set conditions, and speeds can drop sharply once a daily or total cap is reached.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources